 A “Coexisting with Beavers” DVD, available at the BWW store, shows how to build and install a flexible leveler to manage beaver flooding upstream of a dam or a road culvert (it includes a half an hour on the natural history of beavers, and a few minutes about the “Beaver Woman” Dorothy Richards).
 The 12-page booklet “How to Control Beaver Flooding” tells how to estimate the size and number of pipes needed.

-In addition, here’s more information about “Building and Installing a Flex Leveler” that includes engineering plans (please note: the cage fencing should be 4 gauge) from Snohomish County, WA Public Works Surface Water Management.
+In addition, here’s more information about “Building and Installing a Flex Leveler” that includes engineering plans (please note: the cage fencing can be 4 gauge or higher) from Snohomish County, WA Public Works Surface Water Management.
 Most of the devices used by this agency, which did not have to remove any beavers from roadside sites for over ten years, are flex levelers.

 Clemson Levelers work well to manage water levels in rather small drainages.
 Larger watersheds require larger diameter PVC pipes, which weigh so much that heavy equipment may be needed to move them.
 That is why most professional installers prefer to use light-weight flex pipes.